TheTesla/HTW-Water-Sample-Collector/res/concept/SPEC.md

   - long-term hydrolysis stable
   - 15 years lifetime

-## Safety and Security Functionality

-## Additional Requirements
+## Safety Requirements

-# Non-Functional Requirements
+* no toxic substances must be released to the environment/water

 ## General Requirements